CallumJFraser/NorthWestTech/Starters/Communication.md

 * [Mcr Tech](https://mcrtech-slack.herokuapp.com/)
 * [Ministry of Testing](https://www.ministryoftesting.com/slack_invite)

 [Slack](https://slack.com/intl/en-gb/) can be accessed via a web interface or via an application installed on your PC/laptop.
-It's a simple down load and once installed it's easy to manage all of your Slack workspaces and channels.
+It's a simple download and once installed it's easy to manage all of your Slack workspaces and channels.